-Architecture and design buffs will want to clear space on their coffee tables for Amazon's #1 new book release in Architectural History: The Iconic American House: Architectural Masterworks since 1900, published by Thames & Hudson.
+Architecture and design buffs will want to clear space on their coffee tables for The Iconic American House: Architectural Masterworks since 1900, published by Thames & Hudson.
 The 320-page tome from author Dominick Bradbury and photographer Richard Powers with nearly 500 color illustrations offering a truly impressive array of architectural excellence.

 The book features 50 of the most important, innovative, timeless, and recognizable houses built in the United States since the beginning of the 20th century, from Palm Springs to Long Island and all points in between; and it includes the work of some of the world’s greatest architects, including Walter Gropius, Frank Lloyd Wright, and Ludwig Mies van der Rohe.